 At Highfield Primary School we aim to provide all of our pupils with at least 2 hours of high quality PE, sport and physical activity each week (see sections below on daily physical activity, active lunchtimes, out of school hours learning and Sports coach times).
-We will also be working on increasing this to up to 5 hours per week, in line with Government expectations, through further extra-curricular and/or community programmes.
+We will also be working on increasing this in line with Government expectations (60 minutes of daily sport and physical activity), through further extracurricular and/or community programmes.